-- (3) The Director shall send the preliminary report referred to in subregulation (1) by facsimile or electronic mail within 30 days of the date of the accident to the International Civil Aviation Organisation, unless the Accident Investigator-in-charge has sent the Accident or Incident Data Report by that time. - (4) Where the accident involves matters directly affecting safety, the Director shall send by facsimile or electronic mail, the Accident or Incident Data Report to the International Civil Aviation Organisation, as soon as the information is available. - (5) Where aircraft involved in an accident is of a maximum mass of over 2 250 kilograms, the Director shall send, as soon as practicable after the investigation, the Accident Data Report to the International Civil Aviation Organization. - (6) Where an aircraft involved in an incident is of a maximum mass of over 5 700 kilograms, that Director shall send, as soon as is practicable after the investigation, the Incident Data Report to the International Civil Aviation Organization. - (7) On completion of an investigation into an accident or incident, the Director shall prepare a final report, in the format set out in Schedule 2, of the investigation in a form appropriate to the type and seriousness of the accident or incident. - (8) Where it appears to the Accident Investigator-in-charge that the investigation of any accident or incident - (a) involving a collision between a civil aircraft and a state aircraft; or - (b) occurring while a civil aircraft was in the course of taking off from, or landing on, an aerodrome controlled by any of the military or air forces of Botswana or by the naval, military or air forces of any country, has been completed, but for the investigation of matters affecting the discipline or internal administration of any of those forces which are more appropriate for the investigation by some other person or body, the investigation may be treated for the purposes of subregulation (7), as if it had been completed without such matters being investigated under these Regulations.

-- (9) Where any of the circumstances described in subregulation (8) exist or occur, the report of the investigation into the accident or incident shall state those matters to which the investigation has not extended by reason of subregulation (8). - (10) The report of an investigation into an accident shall state the sole objective of the investigation as provided for under section 75 of the Act.

-- (11) The report of an investigation into an accident or incident shall, subject to section 74 and 75 of the Act, $\,-\,$ - (a) where appropriate, contain relevant safety recommendations; - (b) protect the anonymity of the persons involved in the accident or incident; and - (c) be published by the Minister to the parties likely to benefit from its findings with regard to safety. - (12) The Director shall submit a copy of every final report prepared under this regulation to the Minister before dissemination to any State, person or entity as may be required under these regulations. - (13) A copy of every final report submitted to the Minister under subregulation (12) shall be served by the Director, 10 days after the final report was submitted to the Minister, on any State, person or entity required to be served with a notice under regulation 23.
+- (4) Where the accident involves matters directly affecting safety, the Director shall send by facsimile or electronic mail, the Accident or Incident Data Report to the International Civil Aviation Organization, as soon as the information is available. - (5) Where aircraft involved in an accident is of a maximum mass of over 2 250 kilograms, the Director shall send, as soon as practicable after the investigation, the Accident Data Report to the International Civil Aviation Organization. - (6) When the Director has conducted an investigation into an accident or an incident involving an aircraft of a maximum mass of over 5 700 kg and has released a Final Report, the Director shall send to the International Civil Aviation Organization a copy of the final report. - (7) On completion of an investigation into an accident or incident, the Director shall prepare a final report in the format set out in Schedule 2, of the investigation in a form appropriate to the type and seriousness of the accident or incident. - (8) Where it appears to the investigator-in- charge that the investigation of any accident or incident - (a) involving a collision between a civil aircraft and a state aircraft; or - (b) occurring while a civil aircraft was in the course of taking off from, or landing on, an aerodrome controlled by any of the military or air forces of Botswana or by the naval, military or air forces of any country, has been completed, but for the investigation of matters affecting the discipline or internal administration of any of those forces which are more appropriate for the investigation by some other person or body, the investigation may be treated for the purposes of subregulation (7), as if it had been completed without such matters being investigated under these Regulations. - (9) Where any of the circumstances described in subregulation (8) exist or occur, the report of the investigation into the accident or incident shall state those matters to which the investigation has not extended by reason of subregulation (8). - (10) The report of an investigation into an accident shall state the sole objective of the investigation as provided for under section 75 of the Act. - (11) The report of an investigation into an accident or incident shall, subject to section 75 of the ${\rm Act}$ - (a) where appropriate, contain relevant safety recommendations; - (b) protect the anonymity of the persons involved in the accident or incident; and - (c) be published by the Director to the parties likely to benefit from its findings with regard to safety. - (13) The Director shall submit a copy of every final report prepared under this regulation to the Minister before dissemination to any State, person or entity as may be required under these Regulations. - (14) A copy of every final report under sub-regulation (13) shall be served by the Director, 10 days after the final report was submitted to the Minister, on any State, person or entity required to be served with a notice under regulation 36. - (15) The Director shall not circulate, publish or give access to a final report or any part thereof, or any documents obtained during an investigation of an accident or incident, without the express consent of the State which conducted the investigation, unless such reports or documents have already been published or released by that latter State.